thezeroalpha/thezeroalpha.github.io/_posts/2019-07-31-editing-efficiency-in-the-terminal-learning-readline-bindings.md

 You can also press the two key combinations `Meta-NUM Ctrl-Meta-y` to insert the previous argument at position NUM (with NUM being a number).
 The argument at position 0 is the command name.
 This particular key binding doesn't work in ZSH by default, please see the [ZSH Specifics](#insert-an-argument-from-the-previous-command) section for information on how to set it up.

+In shells that use Readline, you can actually use `Meta-.` instead of `Ctrl-Meta-y`, as it takes a numeric argument and will work the same way, and it's more convenient.
+That is, you can type `Meta-NUM Meta-.` in the same way that you would with `Ctrl-Meta-y`.
+Unfortunately, this does not apply to ZSH, as in ZLE, `Meta-.` counts arguments from the end.

 ![Numerically insert arg](/img/readline-demos/num arg insert.gif)

 Finally, there's the undo command.